Wheels Up

 Wheels Up is a provider of "on demand" private aviation in the United States and one of the largest private aviation companies in the world.
 It was founded in 2013 by Kenny Dichter, using a membership/on-demand business model.

-Business model

 Wheels Up members can book private aircraft from the company fleet and third-party operators using a mobile application.

+The company was purchased by Delta Air Lines in August 2023, who bought a 95% share to rescue the company from financial troubles.